luisibanez/open-source-databases-tutorial/source/M/Installation.rst

 Environment
 ~~~~~~~~~~~

+GT.M relies on environment variables to know what database to access, and what
+particular M script files to use.

+By manipulating several environment variables, users can point to a particular
+database, and use a particular set of M script files.

+The main environment variables to be set are:

+* gtm_dist
+* gtmgbldir
+* gtmroutines

+Here below we describe how they should be set.

-Define in the environment where GT.M was installed
+Define in the environment variable "gtm_dist", the path where GT.M was installed

 ::